wildabeast/appmaker/readme.md

 NudgePad does not use a database.
 Our thoughts are a database is premature optimization for almost all projects.
 There are orders of magnitude more tools and ways to work with files in the file system than on databases.
-This design decision makes it easy for sites to be a git repo, to be moved from one server to another, to be modified not only by NudgePad but by other tools, etc.
+This design decision makes it easy for projects to be a git repo, to be moved from one server to another, to be modified not only by NudgePad but by other tools, etc.